-Remote work has gone from luxury to a form of everyday survivorship with technical, practical and cultural challenges.
-It’s also shifted the hiring process further into the digital sphere — whether we like it or not.
-Sean O’Brien, Senior VP of Education at SAS, joined Meghan M. Biro on #WorkTrends to look at essential strategies for hiring right.
-That means not only knowing the competencies we need to hire, but having the digital capabilities it takes to hire now.
+Remote work has gone from a luxury to a form of everyday survival, with technical, practical and cultural challenges.
+It has also shifted the hiring process further into the digital sphere — whether we like it or not.
+Sean O’Brien, Senior VP of Education at SAS, joined host Meghan M. Biro for this #WorkTrends podcast episode to discuss key strategies for hiring in today’s environment.
+That means not only knowing the competencies your organization needs, but also having the digital capabilities needed to hire now.

-Listen to the full conversation and see our questions for the upcoming #WorkTrends Twitter Chat.
-And don’t forget to subscribe, so you don’t miss an episode.
+Listen to the full conversation and see our questions for the related live #WorkTrends Twitter Chat.
+And don’t forget to subscribe to this podcast on iTunes, so you don’t miss an episode!

 Twitter Chat Questions

 Q1: Why do some organizations struggle with hiring for the right skills? #WorkTrends